Hydrodynamic limit of the zero range process on a randomly oriented graph: Relative entropy method

 \textbf{Step 4.} Let $d$ be the range of the cylinder function $\psi$.
 We assume $N$ is a multiple of $2l+d+1$, with $N = (2l+d+1)s$ for some integer $s$, since otherwise $N = (2l+d+1)s + r$ for some $0 < r < 2l + d + 1$ and H\"older's inequality can be applied to the first $(2l+d+1)s$ terms while the remaining $r$ terms are bounded by a constant.
 Applying H\"older's inequality to the second term $2l+d+1$ times,

 This uses the independence of integrals which are $2l+d+1$ sites apart.

 \textbf{Step 5.}

-The error term on lines 3 and 4 consists of Riemann sums and converges to zero due to piecewise continuity.
-To control the error term on lines 5 and 6 a coupling argument is used as in the previous proof.
+The error term on lines 3 and 4 of the previous display consists of Riemann sums and converges to zero due to piecewise continuity.
+The term on lines 5 and 6 is controlled by the same coupling argument that was used in Section \ref{sc:4.4}.